bmuschko/capa-crash-course/exercises/argo-rollouts/03-canary-deployment/solution/solution.md

 ```
 $ ./install-apisix.sh
 "apisix" already exists with the same configuration, skipping
-"bitnami" already exists with the same configuration, skipping
 Hang tight while we grab the latest from your chart repositories...
 ...Successfully got an update from the "apisix" chart repository
 Update Complete. ⎈Happy Helming!⎈